Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Experiments

-The previous experiments have shown TreeDSBM to improve over its IPF counterpart TreeDSB.
-We now provide a more detailed comparison with current strongly-performing methods for continuous Wasserstein-2 barycentre estimation, by reporting results for standard experiments in the literature.

-As a real-world applications experiment, we compare the algorithms in the subset posterior aggregation setting, considered in previous continuous barycentre works such as \citet{staib17_parellelstream, Li2020_SCWB, fan21_icnnbary,korotin2021_bary_no_minimax}.
+\paragraph{Subset posterior aggregation} The previous experiments have shown TreeDSBM to improve over its IPF counterpart TreeDSB.
+We now provide a more detailed comparison with existing strongly-performing methods for continuous Wasserstein-2 barycentre estimation, namely WIN \citep{korotin2022wasserstein}, W2CB \citep{korotin2021_bary_no_minimax}, and NOTWB \citep{kolesov2024estimating}.
+As a real-world applications experiment, we compare the algorithms in the subset posterior aggregation setting, a standard experiment in the barycentre literature \citep{staib17_parellelstream, Li2020_SCWB, fan21_icnnbary,korotin2021_bary_no_minimax}.
 The barycentre of subset posteriors is known to be close to the true posterior \citep{Srivastava18_barycentre}, and as such it can be efficient to compute posteriors on only subsets of datasets before aggregating them using a barycentre algorithm.

-We work with the experimental setup and dataset used in \citet{korotin2021_bary_no_minimax} (the same dataset was also used previously in \citet{Li2020_SCWB, fan21_icnnbary}), which uses Poisson and negative-binomial regressions on a bike-rental dataset \citep{bike_sharing_275}.
-The aim is to predict the hourly number of bike rentals using features including day of the week, weather conditions, and more.
-The dataset is 8-dimensional and is split into 5 distinct subsets each of size 100,000.
-The `ground-truth' barycentre consists of 100,000 samples from the full dataset posterior.
+We consider the experimental setup and dataset used in \citet{korotin2021_bary_no_minimax} (the same dataset was also used previously in \citet{Li2020_SCWB, fan21_icnnbary}), which uses Poisson and negative-binomial regressions on a bike-rental dataset \citep{bike_sharing_275}, and report results for the $\mathrm{BW}_2^2\mathrm{-UVP}$ metric.
+We ran TreeDSBM for 4 IMF iterations with $\eps=0.001$; for full experimental details, see Appendix \ref{app:subset_details}.

-Following the literature, we report the $\mathrm{BW}_2^2\mathrm{-UVP}$ metric between the `ground-truth' and the obtained samples in \Cref{tab:subset posterior aggregation}.
-We ran TreeDSBM for 4 IMF iterations with $\eps=0.001$; for full hyperparameters details for all algorithms, see the Appendix.
-For methods that generate from each marginal, we report the average over generations from each marginal, and for WIN we report results for the barycentre generator.
-The $\mathrm{BW}_2^2\mathrm{-UVP}$ metric is defined as